danielbarter/personal_website_code_old/CV.md

 ## Employment
 - University of California, Santa Barbara.
 September 2019 - .
 Lecturer and Postdoctoral Fellow.
-Thinking about topological phases of matter.
+Thinking about exactly solvable models in quantum field theory.
 Lecturer and course coordinator for [Calculus 4](https://danielbarter.github.io/pdf/calc_4_slides.pdf).
 - Australian National University.
 February 2018 - August 2019.
 Postdoctoral fellow.
-Thinking about topological phases of matter and low dimensional categories.
+Thinking about exactly solvable models in quantum field theory and low dimensional categories.
 - University of Sydney.
 August 2017 - January 2018.
 Postdoctoral researcher in Physics.
-Thinking about topological phases of matter.
+Thinking about exactly solvable models in quantum field theory.
 - University of Michigan.
 September 2012 - May 2016.
 Graduate student instructor for calculus 1, 2 and 3.
 Taught classes with 20-30 students, three times a week.
 Held office hours.
 Helped students use Mathematica.
 Graded homework/exams.
 - University of Sydney.
 March 2011 - June 2012.
 Tutor for calculus 1 and 2.
 Supervised problem sessions and graded homework/exams.